miyako/calutil/README.md

 https://support.apple.com/en-us/HT202158

-Applications that depend on iCloud data sync might have to do some regular house keeping to make sure the number of records under control.
+Applications that depend on iCloud data sync might have to do some regular house keeping to make sure the number of records is under control.

 This command-line tool allows one to do the following: